top of page

 Perfect.

-With a raucous hiss, the bus kneels and delivers me to my destination - the Hotel Macungie Falls, where I shed my coat, and settle in for a long shift at the front desk.
+With a raucous hiss, the bus kneels and delivers me to my destination - the Hotel Macungie Falls.
+I shed my coat, and settle in for a long shift at the front desk.
 The Mac, as it is known by the locals, is both my workplace and safe haven.
-Much like a discarded Sunday paper, windblown against a twisted chain-link fence in the middle of nowhere, I found myself on the doorstep of the Mac, carried by the winds of fate.
+Much like a discarded Sunday paper I found myself on the doorstep of the Mac, carried by the winds of fate.
 Or so I thought at the time.

-It was a year ago today.
-As I turned twenty-eight, my luck and money ran out, surrendering the last of my cash for a room at the Mac to hide out for a day or so.
-I was marooned for good when my rusted, ‘86 Corolla passed effortlessly into Toyota heaven without a whimper.
+Yesterday, as I turned twenty eight, what little luck I had ran out.
+I checked into a room at the Mac to hide out for a day or so.
+Last night my rusted, ‘86 Corolla passed effortlessly into Toyota heaven without a whimper.
 It gave up the ghost in the front parking lot of the hotel, dwarfed on both sides by identical, oversized Ford 450 Super Duty pickups bearing the obnoxious logo of a national waste management firm.
 I swear the brutes beat the crap out of my little Japanese car in the middle of the night when no one was looking.
 Just for the fun of it.

 Bastards.